IanMackenzie0909/CVRP/experiments report.md

 | PMX + swap | 878.97 | 937.53 | 44.17 | 834.63 | 1/6 (17%) |
 | PMX + insert | 883.74 | 936.83 | 35.61 | 858.58 | 0/6 (0%) |

-**Key Finding:** OX+inversion and PMX+inversion dominated the rankings, appearing in top 2 positions in 83% of experiments.
+**Key Finding:** OX+inversion and PMX+inversion dominated the rankings, appearing in the top 2 positions in 83% of experiments.

 ---